kahlil/frontenddevwiki/README.md

 # Front-End Dev Wiki

-Welcome to my wiki in which I collect front-end dev stuffz.
-I am not trying to create a comprehensive front-end dev wiki but a wiki comprised of the tools and knowledge that I want to have easy access to.
+A document wiki in which I collect front-end dev stuffz I want to have easy access to.
-Nothing to see here really yet.
-Once a significant size and value prop may be reached, it might become useful for a whole bunch of people.
-Also who knows if I'll be able to maintain this beast.
-Time will tell.

 ## JavaScript